 An employee subjected to alleged workplace harassment may voluntarily disclose information regarding an incident of workplace harassment that involves the employee subjected to the alleged harassment.

 Resources.
-Individuals who believe they are the subject of workplace harassment should contact their immediate supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or the DAS Chief Human Resources Office for information related to legal resources, counseling, and support services, including the employee assistance program.
+Individuals who believe they are the subject of workplace harassment should contact their immediate supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or DAS CHRO for information related to legal resources, counseling, and support services, including the employee assistance program.

 Retaliation.
 This policy prohibits retaliation against anyone who files a complaint, participates in an investigation, or reports observing discrimination, workplace harassment, workplace intimidation, sexual assault, or sexual harassment.

-Anyone who believes they have been retaliated against because they filed a complaint, participated in an investigation, or reported observing discrimination, workplace harassment, sexual harassment, or sexual assault should report this behavior to the employee’s supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or the DAS Chief Human Resources Office as applicable.
+Anyone who believes they have been retaliated against because they filed a complaint, participated in an investigation, or reported observing discrimination, workplace harassment, sexual harassment, or sexual assault should report this behavior to the employee’s supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or DAS CHRO as applicable.
 Complaints of retaliation will be investigated promptly.

 Employees who violate this policy by retaliating against others may be subject to disciplinary action, up to and including dismissal.